remily23/capstone_hr_management_system/Mvps_and_Extensions.md

 ## MVPs for project

-- Create an admin Login page
+-	Create an admin Login page.
+This will be the first page introduced to the user.
+The main functionality of this page will be to allow the user to sign into the app.
-- Admin Dashboard/HomePage
+-	Admin Dashboard/Homepage.
+This is the main page of the app.
+This page will include navigation prompts to direct the user to the rest of the app.
-- Create an Employee account from the HR admin side (an email will be sent to the employee with their generated password which they can change)
+-	Add functionality to create an employee account, from the HR admin side.
+An email will be sent to the employee, prompting them to create a new password using the link provided.
+Once submitted, the password will then be stored in the database.
-- Navigation Bar - to display the different routes
+-	Add additional positions (roles).
+Each position will represent each job title/department employees can belong to.

 ## Extensions for project
 - Admin Calendar page to view staff name (filter to find staff name), staff schedule by hour